cal-overflow/example-portfolio-content/README.md

 # example-portfolio-content

-Example content and assets for the [portfolio template repository](https://github.com/cal-overflow).
+Example content for the [portfolio template repository](https://github.com/cal-overflow).

 ## `content/`
 The content folder provided defines three sections.
 These sections are: